Homepage

 D.E.E.P.
 Ecostery Curriculum

-Five unique courses comprise the Ecostery curriculum; a program especially designed to lead prospective environmental educators and activists into a process of developing a sense of place.
-The curriculum is available as graduate (500 level) or upper division undergraduate (400 level) courses, fully accredited y The Heritage Institute of Antioch University Seattle.
+Five unique courses comprise the Ecostery curriculum; a program especially designed to lead prospective environmental educators and activists into a process of developing a Sense of Place.
+The curriculum is available as graduate (500 level) or upper division undergraduate (400 level) courses, fully accredited by The Heritage Institute of Antioch University Seattle.

 Enjoy exploring the D.E.E.P.
 Ecostery curriculum!